-1. Exercise with Dice
+26. Exercise with dice

 Roll a number die and a die with an exercise assigned to each side.
 Have children do the exercise the number of times shown.
 For indoors, try toe touches, arm flaps, jumping jacks, side-to-side jumps, twists, and star jumps, or choose movements that fit the physical needs of your students.

-For a fun, core-strengthening, and cooperative task, ask some children to hold poses like hands-and-knees, plank, or downward dog while other children drive cars and trucks under the “bridges” those poses create.
+For a fun, core-strengthening, and cooperative task, ask some children to hold poses like hands-and-knees, plank, or Downward Dog while other children drive cars and trucks under the “bridges” those poses create.

-Source: The Inspired Tree House
+Learn more: Body Bridges/The Inspired Tree House